liufei2008/LGUI_Document_Source/docs/FAQ/Antialiasing/index.md

 Drag the sprite to UISpriteActor, hit play and you will see the edge still looks bad:
 ![](./4.png)

-Let cleanup the texture's edge with transparent pixels.
+Let's cleanup the texture's edge with transparent pixels.
 Open the source image with PhotoShop (or any other image edit tool), change the canvas size 2 pixels bigger, I change the image size from 419x234 to 421x236, PhotoShop will automatically set the edge pixels to transparent.
 Now save it as a copy:
 ![](./2_copy.png)

 Import the modified image to Content folder, create sprite, drag it to UISpriteActor, hit play, now the edge is much better: